Updated June 11, 2026

 Pick Your Model

-🚨 TWO DEPRECATION DEADLINES (API users only — skip if you only use Claude.ai)
+🚨 TWO API DEADLINES (API users only — skip if you only use Claude.ai)

 ⚡ The Intern